Shadhashmi7/Python/docs/variables/introduction.md

 **CamelCasing** - Usage is pretty much similar to underscore.
 It is mostly the choice of the programmer to choice one between underscore and camelCasing.

-There are many other appected ways of declaring variables in Python but above examples are most generally used conventions.
+There are many other aspects ways of declaring variables in Python but the above examples are the most generally used conventions.

 ## General guidelines on how to name your identifiers: